PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/gwlb/README.md

 Available options:
 - `name`              - (`string`, optional) name for the rule.
 - `load_distribution` - (`string`, optional, defaults to `Default`) specifies the load balancing distribution type to be used by the Gateway Load Balancer.
+Can be one of "Default", "SourceIP", "SourceIPProtocol".

 Type: